saracastellino/w12_d4_JAVA_polymorphism_questions_hw/polymorphism_composition_questions.md

 # Polymorphism

 <details>
 <summary>1.
-What does the *word* 'polymorphism' mean?</summary>
+What does the word 'polymorphism' mean?</summary>
 <p>It means "having more than one shape", coming from the Greek πολύμορϕος (πολυ- "multiple-" and μορϕή "shape").</p>
 </details>

 <details>
 <summary>2.
 What does it mean when we apply polymorphism to OO design?
 Give a simple Java example.</summary>
-<p>It means that the objects of a class will present the properties and the methods belonging to another class, more specifically to its parent class.
+<p>It means that the objects of a class will have the behaviour (eg. the properties and the methods) of more than one class, more specifically its own plus the ones of its parent class.
 Polymorphism can in fact only be applied when we have a child class inheriting the properties of the parent class.
 For example, if we have the class HybridCar and a parent class Car, the HybridCar's instances will be inheriting all the variables and the methods belonging to its parent class Car.</p>
 </details>

 <details>